Tiffany9999/crypto0/README.md

 Datasets:
-For question 1: We are using datasets scraped from https://coinmarketcap.com/historical/20211001/ ( raw data: crypto.csv).
+For question 1,2: We are using datasets scraped from https://coinmarketcap.com/historical/20211001/ ( raw data: crypto.csv).

-For question 2:https://data.world/dmikebishop/crypto-investment-fund-directory and https://www.kaggle.com/kaushiksuresh147/bitcoin-tweets In this question we separately analyzed different datasets.
+For question 3:https://data.world/dmikebishop/crypto-investment-fund-directory and https://www.kaggle.com/kaushiksuresh147/bitcoin-tweets In this question we separately analyzed different datasets.
+(The data is not included in the list of files because of its large size.
+The dataset can be easily downloaded in this link.)
 This data cleaning is in the same file with sentiment analysis.